SmartCambridge/raspberry_pi_kiosk/README.md

 * Set the Pi up to auto-boot into displaying the browser in 'fullscreen' mode, displaying the web page of interest.
 The Pi is also configured to auto-reboot in the early hours of each morning.

-The URL will be of the for http://smartcambridge.org/smartpanel/<display_id>

 ## Step 1.
 Get the Pi/TV combo to display an un-adjusted 1920x1080 image.

 The first time you see the Pi display to the TV, unless you are very lucky the TV picture will